 Pre-Employment:

 As a new hire, you are required to submit to a drug test.
 Employers may, but are not required to, conduct alcohol testing.
-Only after your employer receives a negative drug test result (and negative alcohol test result- if administered) may you begin performing safety-sensitive functions.
-This also applies if you are a current employee transferring from a non-safety-sensitive function in to a safety-sensitive position (even if it is the same employer).
+Only after an employer receives a negative drug test result (and negative alcohol test result – if administered) may the employee begin performing safety-sensitive aviation functions.
+This also applies if they are a current employee transferring from a non-safety-sensitive aviation function in to a safety-sensitive aviation activity (even if it is the same employer).

 Reasonable suspicion/ Cause:

-You are required to submit to any test (Whether drug, alcohol or both) that a supervisor requests based on reasonable suspicion.
-Reasonable suspicion means that one or more trained supervisors reasonably believes or suspects that you are under the influence of drugs or alcohol.
-They cannot require testing based on a hunch or guess alone; their suspicion shall be based on observations concerning your appearance.
-Behavior, speech and smell that are usually associated with drug or alcohol use.
+The employee is required to submit to any test (Whether drug, alcohol or both) that a supervisor requests based on reasonable suspicion.
+Reasonable suspicion means that one or more trained supervisors reasonably believes or suspects that the employee is under the influence of drugs or alcohol.
+They cannot require testing based on a hunch or guess alone; their suspicion shall be based on observations concerning your appearance, behavior, speech and smell that are usually associated with drug or alcohol use.

 Random:

-You are subject to unannounced random drug and alcohol testing.
-Alcohol testing is administered just prior to, or just after performing safety-sensitive functions.
-No manager, supervisor, official or agent may select you for testing just because they want to.
+The employee is subject to unannounced random drug and alcohol testing.
+Alcohol testing is administered just prior to, or just after performing safety-sensitive aviation functions.
+No manager, supervisor, official or agent may select an employee for testing just because they want to.
 Under CAA regulations, employers shall use a truly random selection process.
 Each employee shall have an equal chance to be selected and tested.

-Just prior to the testing event, you will be notified of your selection and provided enough time to stop performing your safety sensitive function and report to the testing location.
+Just prior to the testing event, the employee will be notified of their selection and provided enough time to stop performing the SSAA and report to the testing location.
 Failure to show for a test or interfering with the testing process can be considered a refusal.

 Post-Accident: